kishansairam9/yaroom/backend/README.md

 - To run server on port x use --port flag
   - Current frontend uses websocket on port 8884
   - `gin -i --port 8884` from backend directory

+### Improvements / to work on late
+- [ ] Ensure optimal Cassandra Queries
+  - [ ] Remove allow filtering operations from CQL and use ElasticSearch in Elassandra
+  - [ ] Analyse bottleneck queries & frequent queries and look for alternatives